-If we turn to stanza 2.5.7 we have a clear impression of a transference, also to be found in the previous stanzas (cf. d1); in this case it is the man who ‘appropriates’ the hymn and the sacrifice, and does so thanks alone to the presence of Agni.
-It is equally evident that we find ourselves here amid a sacrificial rite, an area also in common with the the passages of the second category.
-In confirmation of this we have the end of the passage in which divine intervention is invoked, the missing part, as counterpart to the action of man (“We have given, we!”) in keeping with the concept of co-participation between the human and divine sphere, the essential condition for sacrifice to be effective:
+If we turn to stanza 2.5.7 we have a clear impression of a transference, also to be found in the previous stanzas (see d1); in this case it is the man who “appropriates” the hymn and the sacrifice, and does so thanks to the presence of Agni alone.
+It is equally evident that we find ourselves here in the midst of a sacrificial rite in common with the passages of the second category.
+Confirming this is the divine intervention invoked at the end of the passage: the missing part, as counterpart to the action of man (“We have given, we!”) in keeping with the concept of co-participation between the human and divine spheres –the essential condition for sacrifice to be effective:

 2.5.7 suváḥ suvā́ya dhā́yase